Introduction to IoT: Advantages of IoT

-\item \textit{Data Analysis for Research Purpose} \\ The enormous amount of data collected from the IoT devices has become a blessing for the researchers in various fields like healthcare, education, business etc. The healthcare researchers can use the data collected via biosensors and utilize them in inventing cures and vaccines for disease, the finance industry can utilises the data to understand the trend and improve customer experience, the super shops can analyze the customer behaviour and improve their business and so on.
+\item \textit{Data Analysis for Research Purpose}: The enormous amount of data collected from IoT devices has become a blessing for researchers in various fields like healthcare, education, business, etc. The healthcare researchers can use the data collected via biosensors to invent cures and vaccines for disease; the finance industry can use the data to understand trends and improve customer experience; the super shops can analyze customer behavior and improve their businesses; and so on.

-\item \textit{Big Data and Predictive Analysis}\\ ``Big data'' has been a widely recognized term in the world long before the emergence of IoT.
+\item \textit{Big Data and Predictive Analysis}: ``Big data'' has been a widely recognized term in the world long before the emergence of IoT.
 It involves the collection and analysis of massive volumes of data.
 One of the primary objectives of IoT is to amass data from diverse sources, sending this information back to systems for analysis.
-Effective analysis of big data can yield valuable insights, spanning from stock market predictions to understanding customer behavior, and thereby enhancing the business landscape.
+Effective analysis of big data can yield valuable insights, spanning from stock market predictions to understanding customer behavior, thereby enhancing the business landscape.

-\item \textit{Increased Productivity}\\ IoT utilization in both industry and homes has the potential to boost productivity significantly.
+\item \textit{Increased Productivity}: IoT utilization in both industry and homes has the potential to boost productivity significantly.
 For instance, in a smart home, users can streamline various household tasks using voice commands, enabling efficient multitasking.
 Similarly, in a business setting, analyzing customer behavior can enhance customer satisfaction, ultimately contributing to the prosperity of the enterprise.
 As an example, 46\% of businesses that embraced IoT strategies saw improvements in efficiency, even though only 29\% initially anticipated such improvements \cite{impactmybiz2022Benefits}.
 In the healthcare sector, doctors can offer more extensive services to their patients if they do not need to make physical visits to each patient individually.